ymlasu/para-atm/docs/src/gnats.rst

    g2g_sim = GateToGate()
    df = g2g_sim()['trajectory']

 Here, line 1 creates an instance of the :py:class:`GateToGate` class.
 Line 2 executes the simulation, passing no arguments (note that the :code:`()` operator invokes the :code:`__call__` method).
-The return value of `g2g_sim` is a dictionary, and we retrieve the value of the `'trajectory'` key, which is a DataFrame that stores the resulting trajectory data.
+The return value of :code:`g2g_sim()` is a dictionary, and we retrieve the value of the :code:`'trajectory'` key, which is a DataFrame that stores the resulting trajectory data.
 Note that line 2 is just shorthand for:

 .. code-block:: python